GA-CyberWorkforceAcademy/GTA-Labs/nix-commands.md

 To see the next page of output, press the space bar.
 To see one line at a time, press Enter.
 To quit at any time, press ‘q’.

-This is traditionally the way complicated commands are done in Unix: stringing successive commands together with pipes.
+This is traditionally the way complicated commands are done in Linux: stringing successive commands together with pipes.
 The philosophy has been to keep commands simple.